mbayabo/starwars-planets-dashboard/README.md

 1. Server-size sorting (My preferred solution)
 2. I can also simply scrape the API first, then dump it into a database where I'd have full control of the data.

+### Handling "unknown" values in the table
+Values that are "unknown" are set as `null` except for "climate".

 ## Chart

 ### Chart Attribute Selection